 Stuffed airways and nasal passages that are all blocked up will interfere with your breathing during the day, and cause sleeping problems at night.
 It’s safe to say rhinorrhea can be a 24 hour menace to literally everything you want to do.
 To help clear excessive mucosa buildup in the sinuses and nasal lining, a massage could really come in handy.

-You’ll want to mix all the EOs as directed above in a non-reactive bowl.
+You’ll want to mix all the essential oils as directed above in a non-reactive bowl.
 Once mixed, use the blend as massage aid and work your temples, chest, throat, behind your neck, around the nose, then finally cusp your hands over nose and breathe deeply.
 I chose Niaouli because it has the power to improve circulation to tissues and brain for a quicker, oxygenated recovery.
-Similarly, this EO stimulates the immune system and plays its part in eliminating excessive mucus production.
+Similarly, this essential oil stimulates the immune system and plays its part in eliminating excessive mucus production.
 Camphor plays its part here by soothing the aches around the chest, throat and head area.

 - 8 drops Blue Tansy essential oil